 - 1. Fork our GitHub repository, https://github.com/django-cms/django-cms - 2.
 Work locally and push your changes to your repository. - 3.
-When you feel your code is good enough for inclusion, send us a pull request. - 4.
-After that, please join the Slack Channel of our Pull Request Review work group (#workgroup-pr-review).
-This group of friendly community members is dedicated to reviewing pull requests.
-Report your PR and find a "pr review buddy" who is going to review your pull request. - 5.
-Get acknowledged by the django CMS community for your contribution
+When you feel your code is good enough for inclusion, send us a pull request.

 See the How to contribute a patch how-to document for a walk-through of this process.